chiaski/ibotoph/README.md

 ## Considerations
 * Only completed degrees/programs are listed, secondary/high school is disregarded.
+* No age, you can Google that if you want
 * Include short descriptions of experience as needed

 ## Sources